The time is here. The big reveal!

 Just as much as any other room I designed, the numerous DIY projects that moved from vision into reality make me extremely proud of the way this deep, dark moody room has unfolded.

 Throughout the challenge, some on social media suggested perhaps I compromised design for the reality of my budget in keeping the French cane chairs, but I much prefer a room that is more collected looking rather than perfect.
+We had been looking at some clear dining chairs woud be the best choice but at the end of the day, you can’t beat some character!
 The end result feels like a home, not a room designed for accolades but for living and living well.

 The last fun little DIY was this Mark Rothko inspired art.
 It was so good to get my paints out and just create.